machal/cssmine-content/content/css3-border-image.md

 But remember that you always have to define a native image border  -first for handling sizes and second, for creating a fallback for browsers not supporting `border-image`.
-So for the sake of this example, let's create a 20 pixel border around an element:
+So for the sake of this example, let’s create a 20 pixel border around an element:

 ```css